Shallom4nv/printf/README.md

-This is readme file for the first group project. power of printf

-project 0x011 team project
+This is readme file for 0x011  printf project team project for Emmanuel and Segun